Fans Offer Support To Beth Chapman After Her 50/50 Survival Diagnosis, Express Excitement For New Show

 — Beth Chapman (@MrsdogC) November 15, 2017

-In turn, Beth’s husband, Dog, also tweeted the same trailer and article with his 480,000 Twitter followers.
-And just a day before tweeting the news of their new show, Dog told fans that he and Beth were once lost, but now they are found, calling his fans “the Dog pound” the number one Twitter followers in the world.
+In turn, Beth’s husband, Dog, also tweeted the same trailer and article to his 480,000 Twitter followers.
+And just a day before tweeting the news of their new show, Dog told fans that he and Beth were once lost, but now they are found, calling his fans, “the Dog pound,” the number one Twitter followers in the world.

 A&E will air Dog and Beth: Fight of Their Lives on November 27 at 9 p.m.
 Eastern.